Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe: Results

 The Fourier transform of the singlet-triplet data recorded at $B=\SI{0.1}{\tesla}$ is broadened as only a few singlet-triplet oscillations are recorded (Fig.~\ref{fig:shuttle_time_measurements}g).
-Most importantly, the amplitudes of the components abruptly vanish at the passage of the first spin-valley resonance located at $d=\SI{230}{\nano \meter}$ according to the mapped $\EVS$.
+Most importantly, the amplitudes of the components abruptly diminish at the passage of the first spin-valley resonance located at $d=\SI{230}{\nano \meter}$ according to the mapped $\EVS$.
 Hence, it confirms our notion of the impact of the spin-valley resonance for the spin coherence of the shuttle process.

 In summary, we observe two spin dephasing channels directly related to the $\EVS$ map.
 First, passing a region of small $\EVS$, the spin coherence is partly lost and both valley states in the mobile QD become occupied.
 Second, passing a spin-valley resonance, defined by $E_\text{Z}=\EVS$, with low $v_\text{S}$ results in conversion of spin qubit to a valley qubit that suffers stronger dephasing caused by $\EVS$ fluctuations.
 At higher velocities (here $v_\text{S}>\SI{2.8}{ \meter /\second}$), the passage can be fully diabatic and no spin-valley-flip occurs.
+In Supplementary Note VIII, all mechanisms of decoherence during the shuttling such as hyperfine noise (VIIIA), valley splitting fluctuations activated by spin-valley flip-flop (VIIIB), spin relaxation near a spin-valley resonance (VIIIC) and valley excitation (VIIID) are discussed in more details.
+Calculation reproducing the features seen in Fig.~3f is described in Supplementary Note IX.